AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 > What the impenetrable omnipotence of bureaucracy harbors is divine enjoyment.
 > {% cite 'Slavoj Žižek' 'The Pervert’s Guide to Ideology' '' %}

+{% newthought 'There are two types of (explicit) financial regulation.' %}

+unwritten rules.

+Orwellian and Aldous Huxley.
+Brave New World.
+They never exist in isolation.

+These two systems exist very separate from each other

-{% newthought 'There are two types of (explicit) financial regulation.' %} Rules with real-world consequences, those that set capital ratios for banks or punish insider trading for example, versus rules that only incur personal consequences when some ritualized disclosure, box-ticking, or paper-shuffling is not faithfully carried out.
+ Rules with real-world consequences, those that set capital ratios for banks or punish insider trading for example, versus rules that only incur personal consequences when some ritualized disclosure, box-ticking, or paper-shuffling is not faithfully carried out.
 Like the soft and hard ends of the sex bureaucracy, these constitute the encroachment of the state, through the **SEC** and **CFTC**,{% marginnote 'mn-id-1' 'Security and Exchanges Commission (**SEC**) & Commodity Futures Trading Commission (**CFTC**)' '' %} into everyday financial life.

 Yet those agencies are far from the most powerful organization on campus.
 Not by a long shot.